release-engineering/gitlab-prometheus-exporter/README.md

 [mvisonneau/gitlab-ci-pipelines-exporter](https://github.com/mvisonneau/gitlab-ci-pipelines-exporter) is another good alternative.

 This polls a gitlab instance for a configured list of projects and exposes prometheus metrics about the ci pipeline runs for each project.
+It does not support authentication.